MartijnBruzzese/ModelHaven-Studio/UCSF Whitepaper.md

 The AI did not originate the framework or its philosophy.
 Its role was assistive rather than creative origination.
 Responsibility for the content, arguments, and ethical stance lies with the author.

+### Copyright & License

+© 2025 Martijn Bruzzese / HavenSmith.

+This work is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).
+You may share and adapt this material for non-commercial purposes, provided appropriate credit is given to the author.